debrouwere/google-analytics/README.md

 ## Querying

-The querying interface is still being tweaked.
-Currently, it looks like this.
+The querying interface currently looks like this.

     account = accounts[0]
     webproperty = account.webproperties[0]